Lemony cashew tahini dip recipe

-Add some zest to raw veggies with this mineral-rich dip that's similar to hummus—but with cashews instead of chickpeas.
+Add some zest to raw veggies with this mineral-rich dip that's similar to hummus—but made with cashews instead of chickpeas.
 Want a dressing instead of a dip?
 Thin it with water and serve with hearty greens.
 Try this recipe from the 10-Day Detox Diet Cookbook by functional medicine physician Mark Hyman, MD.

 Ingredients: